Vaibs16/bitcoin-fraud-gnn/README.md

 Financial fraud costs billions annually.
 Rule-based systems generate 95%+ false positives, wasting investigator time.
-Graph Neural Networks detect fraud patterns invisible to per-transaction models, illicit transactions cluster in the payment network in ways that only emerge when you look at the graph structure.
+Graph Neural Networks detect fraud patterns invisible to per-transaction models - illicit transactions cluster in the payment network in ways that only emerge when you look at the graph structure.

 ## Dataset